-The following services are not provided under the free dental care scheme: orthodontic treatment including the extraction of teeth solely for orthodontic purposes, tooth whitening, accident (ACC) related dental treatment, elective dental care provided by a private dentist without a referral from Bee Healthy Regional Dental Service (NB: emergency care when Bee Healthy Clinics are not open can be provided directly by a dentist with a funding contract - see "Urgent Dental Care" section above for details)
+The following services are not provided under the free dental care scheme: orthodontic treatment including the extraction of teeth solely for orthodontic purposes, tooth whitening, accident (ACC) related dental treatment, elective dental care provided by a private dentist without a referral from Bee Healthy Regional Dental Service.
+If Bee Healthy dental clinics are closed, free urgent care can be provided directly by contracted dentists - see "Urgent Dental Care" section above for details.

 Ministry of Health Child Oral Health Service Specifications

 Click to here view the Child Oral Health Service Specifications